 Yes.
-Starting on Tuesday, July 27, all unvaccinated students, faculty, and staff who come onto the Southwestern campus for any purpose are required to test twice weekly for COVID-19.
+All unvaccinated students, faculty, and staff who come onto the Southwestern campus for any purpose are required to test twice weekly for COVID-19.
 Unvaccinated individuals include those who have not passed 14 days from receiving the single-dose Johnson & Johnson vaccine or the final dose of the Pfizer-BioNTech or Moderna vaccine.